 The whole idea with a larger diameter is increasing the flow.
 With increased flow, the piston has to do less work when pushing the exhaust gases out of the cylinder which ultimately leads to more power.

 A good exhaust system will increase flow, possibly increase velocity, optimize exhaust scavenging, and use heat to its advantage.
-For the most part, aftermarket exhausts are all fairly similar as far as performance, however, some outperform others.
+For the most part, aftermarket exhausts are all fairly similar as far as performance, though some outperform others as made evident by the above guide.

 Summary

-Out of all the exhausts listed above, the Agency Power unit has the largest size and the cheapest price.
-If you want the most performance and sound possible, the Agency Power single exit is pretty hard to beat.
+Out of all the exhausts listed above, the Agency Power system has the largest size and boasts the cheapest price.
+If you are looking to gain the most performance and sound possible, the Agency Power single exit exhaust is pretty hard to beat.

-If you have any questions, please do not hesitate to contact us.
-We can be reached by phone at 1.480.966.3040 or via email at sales@vividracing.com.
+If you have any questions about which exhaust may be right for you, please do not hesitate to contact us.
+The Vivid Racing team can be reached by phone at 1.480.966.3040 or via email at sales@vividracing.com.

 Hi I have a 2011 nissan skyline 3 7 ltre v6 gt sedan.
 Iwanto increase the h.
 Power an breathing right now its stock standard a.
 Mi want it loud